MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-ssis.md

 `sudo /opt/ssis/bin/ssis-conf setup`

-The utility prompts you to finish provide acknowledge several items and to provide several values for the following items:
+The utility prompts you to acknowledge or to provide values for the following items:
 -   Product license
 -   EULA agreement
 -   Telemetry service